cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ## How will LLMs learn new information?

-Imagine you're a software engineer.
-You might think that the job entails memorizing all code required to solve the task.
-However, most engineers rely heavily on "question-answer" sites like [Stack Overflow](https://stackoverflow.com/), where developers ask common questions and other developers provide detailed responses, either out of altruism, reputation-building, or simply for the satisfaction of helping their peers.
+I'm a software engineer.
+You might think that this job entails memorizing all code required to solve every task.
+However, most engineers rely heavily on "question-answer" sites like [Stack Overflow](https://stackoverflow.com/), where developers ask common questions and other developers provide detailed responses, either out of altruism, reputation-building, or simply for the satisfaction of helping others.
+We visit these sites almost every day.

-There's been speculation recently that ChatGPT is siphoning traffic from Stack Overflow.
-Some [sources](https://www.similarweb.com/blog/insights/ai-news/stack-overflow-chatgpt/) suggest this based on observed trends, but I personally find the evidence inconclusive.
-Regardless, anecdotally speaking, since the advent of ChatGPT, I've found less of a need to visit Stack Overflow.
-Why wait for human responses when ChatGPT can instantly help me solve problems or even write the code for me?

-This shift in behavior could cause a "freeze" in the development of Stack Overflow.
-If developers stop asking questions, there will be fewer responses and less novel human knowledge being published.
-This scenario arises from a simple question of incentives - why wait for a response on Stack Overflow when you can get an instant answer from ChatGPT?
+Several sources [posit](https://www.similarweb.com/blog/insights/ai-news/stack-overflow-chatgpt/) that ChatGPT is directly cannibalizing Stack Overflow traffic.
+In my view, the statistics they offer are not overwhelmingly convincing.
+Irrespective, since the advent of ChatGPT, I myself have not been on Stack Overflow once.
+Why wait for human responses when ChatGPT responds instantly?
+Should other develoepers follow suit, Stack Overflow "freezes."
+In other words, no novel human knowledge is published at all.

-Now, it's crucial to acknowledge that if an AI model like ChatGPT cannot learn new things, that would indeed be a problem.
+If an AI model like ChatGPT cannot learn new things, that would indeed be a problem.
 We've already categorized knowledge into two types: static and dynamic.
 We can generally assume that LLMs like ChatGPT have sufficiently grasped static knowledge, but when it comes to dynamic knowledge, we need a mechanism for updating the model with new information.

 Let's consider an example: [Mojo](https://www.modular.com/mojo), a new programming language built specifically for machine learning tasks.
 Mojo is a superset of Python, so the basic principles of data structures and algorithms remain the same, but the syntax, semantics, and performance features are new.
-How can we enable ChatGPT to read and debug Mojo?
+Simply put, how will ChatGPT learn how to read and debug Mojo?

-For reading, the answer might be simple: include the Mojo [documentation](https://docs.modular.com/mojo/) in the model’s training set.
+For reading, the answer might be simple: include the Mojo [documentation](https://docs.modular.com/mojo/) in the model's training set.
 This provides a basis for understanding the syntax and semantics of Mojo.

-But for debugging, the solution could be more nuanced.
-With tools like [GitHub Copilot X](https://github.com/features/preview/copilot-x), which is powered by an LLM, your codebase and terminal context can be streamed into the model.
-As a result, while you're using Mojo, you are implicitly providing the LLM with valuable data about workflows, patterns, and issues inherent in programming with this new language.
-Notably, you are doing so while paying a subscription fee for the service!
+But for debugging, I think it’s more subtle.
+[GitHub Copilot X](https://github.com/features/preview/copilot-x)—the LLM-powered tool that helps you write and debug code—will now capture and send your terminal context back to OpenAI itself.
+As such, with this beta, the LLM is actively "acquiring new data" regarding the workflows, questions, patterns, etc. inherent in programming in Mojo.
+And furthermore, as these humans contribute data that improves the tool, they’re still paying ($20/month) for the use of the tool itself!

 Another scenario to consider is how an LLM might learn about dynamic events like a war.
-We don't yet have a system capable of capturing and processing real-time audio, video, or other sensor data into a form that can be used by LLMs.
-While a working prototype of such a system is likely feasible and inevitable over the next decade, we still rely on humans to translate complex inputs (e.g., on-the-ground reporting) into outputs (e.g., news articles) that can feed into LLM training.
+In the future, you can imagine a world outfitted to the teeth with audio, video, motion, etc. sensors that perceive, synthesize into text, then publish this information in real-time.
+A working prototype of such a system is probably feasible today, and almost inevitable over the next decade.
+However, today, humans are still required to translate complex inputs (e.g. audio, video, motion signals) into outputs (e.g., news articles) that can feed into LLM training.

 **In summary:**
 - LLMs can learn implicitly from captured data, as seen in the case of programming languages.
 - For data we can't yet capture effectively, LLMs will need explicit inputs, as is the case with dynamic events like wars.
 - As the technology for capturing inputs improves, we can progressively automate this process.
-- In the meantime, humans will continue to focus on the areas where LLMs fall short, synthesizing complex inputs into outputs to create a rich and diverse (input, output) dataset.
+- In the meantime, humans will continue to focus on the areas where LLMs fall short, synthesizing complex inputs into outputs to create a rich and diverse `(input, output)` dataset.
-- This dynamic relationship between human efforts and AI capabilities will continue to drive the evolution and improvement of large language models.
+- From this dataset, we can fit models.
+- As we develop better technology to capture the inputs, we can automate the whole thing.

 ## What will we do with human-LLM conversations?